enigma-io/boundless/UITypeaheadInput/README.md

 - __name__ `String`
   passed through to the main input node, `.ui-typeahead` -- may alternatively be set in `props.inputProps` if desired

+- __onEntityHighlighted__ `Function`
+  called with the index of the highlighted entity due to keyboard selection

 - __onEntitySelected__ `Function`
   called with the index of the entity selected by the user